begedin/ember-gdriveTodoMVC/README.md

 ### (Optional) Issues with the content-security-policy feature?

-If you're using ember-cli-content-security-policy, which installs by default with a new Ember-cli app, this is the minimum you need to add to the `ENV` object in order to get rid of content security errors while the app is trying to run.
+If you're using ember-cli-content-security-policy, which installs by default with a new Ember-cli app, this is the minimum you need to add to the `ENV` object in order to get rid of content security warnings thrown during app runtime.

 Keep in mind that this covers only rules needed by ember-gdrive to function correctly and without violations.
 Your application might need specific rules of it's own.